Erebes666/supermarket-simulator-profit-tracker/README.md

 Your data is saved automatically in your browser's local storage and persists between sessions as long as you use the same browser.

 > **Private/Incognito mode:** All browsers block localStorage in private browsing: your data won't be saved in that mode.
 Use a normal window.

 ---

+## 🚀 How to use the tool

+The main functionality is used as follow:
+1. Each morning some product price will change.
+Input thoses changes in the app before opening and adapt prices if needed.
+2. You only need 2 mains values:
+  - **Market Price / selling price of product**: found in the computer under the prices app
+  - **Online Price/box**: The cost of buying a box of that product Online via the computer (found either in the computer - Market app or by scanning the product with the tablet)
+3. Then, if needed, apply changes (discount or %increase) to market price before saving and logging to history

+---